This actually happened.

 OHS -- Carver, 3-yard pass from McShane (conversion good, Rob Luckett), 84-82 OHS (0:31)

-- Girls basketball: Oconomowoc defense holds strong in first win of girls basketball season
+- Girls basketball: Oconomowoc girls drop 12th game of season